CrystallTea/Newbie-Projects/README.md

-The crummy script prints a random imaginary conversation.
+This crummy script prints a random imaginary conversation.